cap-js/docs/java/developing-applications/building.md

   The following conversions are applied:
     - Names from CDS model that are Java keywords are suffixed with `_`.
     - Names from CDS model that use characters that are not valid as Java identifiers, are replaced by `_`.
 This, however, might lead to a conflicts between names that yield the same name in Java.
     - Leading `_` will remain in the name after conversions.
-This supports convention where association and its foreign key have names like `_assoc` and `assoc`.
+This supports conventions where an association and its foreign key have names like `_assoc` and `assoc`.
   These conversions no longer influence the splitting.

 - ['cqnServiceGetters'](/java/assets/cds-maven-plugin-site/generate-mojo.html#cqnServiceGetters)